 What Is a Reverse Stock Split?
-Real Examples
+Good or Bad?

 A reverse stock split consolidates a company's existing shares into a smaller number of higher-priced shares: in a 1-for-10 reverse split, every 10 shares you own become 1, the price per share is multiplied by 10, and the total value of your position is unchanged.
 It is the mirror image of a forward split, where one share becomes several cheaper ones.
-Reverse splits are also far more common than their headline-grabbing forward cousins — 80% of the US stock splits executed in 2026 ran in reverse — and every number below is measured from real corporate-action records, with the exact SQL one click away.
+The mechanics are value-neutral, but the companies that use them are a distinctive group, and the panels below follow a real cohort for a year after the split.

 What does a reverse stock split do to your shares?

-On the execution date, the company replaces every batch of old shares with a smaller number of new shares, and the share price adjusts by the same factor.
-Walk through one hypothetical: you hold 200 shares of a stock trading at $0.60 — a $120 position.
+On the execution date, the company replaces every batch of old shares with fewer new shares, and the price adjusts by the same factor.
+One hypothetical: you hold 200 shares of a stock at $0.60, a $120 position.
 The company executes a 1-for-20 reverse split.
-You now hold 10 shares priced near $12.00 — still a $120 position.
-Your percentage ownership of the company is identical, the company's market capitalization is unchanged, and nothing about the underlying business is different the morning after.
+You now hold 10 shares near $12.00, still $120.
+Your percentage ownership is identical, market capitalization is unchanged, and nothing about the business is different the morning after.

-What does change is the share count.
-Shares outstanding shrink by the split factor, and with them the stock's float — the portion of those shares actually available to trade.
-Fewer shares at a higher price, same company.
+What does change is the share count: shares outstanding shrink by the split factor, and with them the stock's float, the portion actually available to trade.

-The notation trips people up, and it is worth getting right.
-A split is written new-for-old.
+The notation is written new-for-old.
 A 1-for-20 reverse split turns every 20 old shares into 1 new share; a 4-for-1 forward split turns every 1 old share into 4.
 When the first number is smaller than the second, the split runs in reverse.

 What happens to fractional shares in a reverse split?

 Share counts rarely divide evenly.
-Hold 45 shares through a 1-for-10 reverse split and the arithmetic produces 4.5 new shares — and most companies do not issue fractions.
-The split announcement spells out the treatment, and there are two standard ones: cash in lieu, where the company pays out the market value of the fractional share, or rounding up to the next whole share.
-When the announcement specifies cash in lieu, there is a practical consequence: a reverse split can force a small sale you never placed, with the tax paperwork to match — and holders of very small positions can see the whole stub converted.
-Take 5 shares into a 1-for-10 split: that is 0.5 of a new share, which under cash in lieu arrives as cash, not stock, while under round-up terms the same holder comes out with 1 whole share.
-Which treatment applies is set by each company's announcement, so check it before the execution date.
+Hold 45 shares through a 1-for-10 reverse split and the arithmetic produces 4.5 new shares, and most companies do not issue fractions.
+The announcement spells out which of the two standard treatments applies: cash in lieu, where the company pays out the market value of the fractional share, or rounding up to the next whole share.
+Cash in lieu has a practical consequence, a reverse split can force a small sale you never placed, with the tax paperwork to match.

 Why do companies do reverse stock splits?

-The reason companies most often state in their own announcements is exchange listing compliance.
-Nasdaq and the NYSE both hold listed stocks to a $1.00 minimum price standard, with different tests: on Nasdaq, a closing bid price below $1.00 for 30 consecutive business days brings a deficiency notice, while the NYSE measures the average closing price over a 30-trading-day period against the same $1.00 line.
-Either way, falling short starts a countdown toward delisting.
-A reverse split raises the quoted price by arithmetic alone, and split announcements routinely state the aim in exactly those words: “to regain compliance with the minimum bid price requirement.”
+The reason companies most often state is exchange listing compliance.
+Nasdaq and the NYSE both hold listed stocks to a $1.00 minimum price standard, with different tests: on Nasdaq, a closing bid below $1.00 for 30 consecutive business days brings a deficiency notice, while the NYSE measures the average closing price over a 30-trading-day period against the same line.
+Either way, falling short starts a countdown toward delisting, and a reverse split raises the quoted price by arithmetic alone, announcements routinely state the aim in those words: "to regain compliance with the minimum bid price requirement."
+Other stated reasons include minimum-price rules at institutional investors and index providers, broker restrictions on very-low-priced stocks, and the optics of a higher price.

-Stock splits feel rare — a household name announces a forward split every year or two and it makes headlines for a week.
-The corporate-action records tell a different story.
+Splits feel rare, a household name announces a forward split every year or two and it makes headlines.
+The records say otherwise.

 The exact SQL behind every number